unRob/joao/README.md

 - Allows the _structure_ of config trees to live happily **in the filesystem**: my home+cloud DC uses a lot of configuration spread over multiple files, one-off services don't really need the whole folder structure—I want a single tool to handle both.
 - Prevents _secrets_ from ending up in **remote repositories**: I really dig `git-crypt`'s filters, not quite sure about how to safely operate them yet...
 - Makes it **easy to edit** entries locally, as well as on the go: Easy for me to R/W, so YAML files, and 1Password's tools are pretty great for quick edits remotely.
-- Is capable of bootstrapping other secret mangement processes: A single binary can talk to `op`'s CLI (hello, touch ID on macos!), to a 1password-connect server, and to vault as a plugin.
+- Is capable of bootstrapping other secret management processes: A single binary can talk to `op`'s CLI (hello, touchID on MacOS!), to a 1password-connect server, and to vault as a plugin.

 For a deeper dive on these points above, check out my [docs/letter-to-secret-santa.md](docs/letter-to-secret-santa.md).